-Goat burner being a two-man band run by the growler of Rotten Sound with the drummer of the Finnish HC punk band Ratface, hit the indoor stage right at 3.00 pm.
+Goat burner, a two-man band, run by the growler of Rotten Sound with the drummer of the Finnish HC punk band Ratface, hit the indoor stage right at 3.00 pm.
 Goatburner’s debut gig happened at the Helsinki Deathfest in August 2018.
-The stuff of Goatburner could be described as a hybrid mix of the sludge meets deadly metal with a few punkish elements.
-Goatburner crushed the audience by doing the 30 minutes of the brutal sounding sonic noise.
+The stuff of Goatburner could be described as a hybrid mix of the sludge that meets deadly metal with a few punkish elements.
+Goatburner crushed the audience by doing the 30 minutes of the brutal-sounding sonic noise.

-Marko (Marco) Hietala is a kind of a metal legend in Finland.
-He has made a long career, at first with Tarot, and later on with Nightwish, which is one of the most successful Finnish bands in the world.
-The other credits include working for such groups as Sinergy (with Alexi Laiho), and Northern Kings.
-Hietala is also a member of mega-successful “Raskasta Joulua” team.
+Marko (Marco) Hietala is a kind of metal legend in Finland.
+He has made a long career, at first with Tarot and later with Nightwish, one of the most successful Finnish bands in the world.
+The other credits include working for such groups as Sinergy (with Alexi Laiho) and Northern Kings.
+Hietala is also a member of the mega-successful “Raskasta Joulua” team.
 It’s an annual Christmas tour, which is usually sold out months in advance, and the list goes on.
-I’m sure that almost everyone in Finland knows, who Marko Hietala is.
+I’m sure that almost everyone in Finland knows who Marko Hietala is.
 However, in May of 2019, Hietala released the first solo album, MUSTAN SYDÄMEN ROVIO.
 The album is really different compared to anything he has released before.
 Not only it’s a Finnish language album, but also the songs are very different.
 They’re mostly not metal at all.
-Of course, there are certain elements which make the album recognizable, like Hietala’s unique voice, but other than that, I must commit that the album was confusing, to say at least.
+Of course, certain elements make the album recognizable, like Hietala’s unique voice, but other than that, I must commit that the album was confusing, to say at least.
 So, when Marko Hietala and the band took over the stage, I wasn’t sure what to expect.
 “Tähti, Hiekka ja Varjo” opened the show, followed by “Kuolleiden Jumalten Poika,” and “Isäni Ääni,” the first single of the album.
 It was interesting to follow people’s reactions, and with one word, it was expectant.
 I’m sure that many people were expecting to hear at least some old stuff mixed with the new material, but the band made no exceptions.
-In fact, the whole MUSTAN SYDÄMEN ROVIO was performed, but in a slightly different order to the album.
-This show is tough to judge because of the band, which consists of top -quality studio musicians, sounded fresh and energetic through the show.
+In fact, the whole MUSTAN SYDÄMEN ROVIO was performed but in a slightly different order to the album.
+This show is tough to judge because the band, which consists of top-quality studio musicians, sounded fresh and energetic throughout the show.
 Also, Hietala’s vocals were on top form, but still… Listening to the whole solo album in a row was a bit boring experience.
 This show could have been much more interesting if the band had spiced it a little bit, like playing a couple of Tarot classics as an encore, etc. Now this performance was only average at its best.

-Battle Beast is one of these newer generation groups in Finland, which have slowly grown into a serious band, not only in Finland but also in Europe and other territories as well.
+Battle Beast is one of these newer generation groups in Finland, which have slowly grown into a serious band, not only in Finland but also in Europe and other territories.
 The group was initially formed in Helsinki in 2005, and to date, Battle Beast has released five albums, including NO MORE HOLLYWOOD ENDINGS (2019).
 I have seen the band live a couple of times during the years, starting from the early days, but it seems that now after oft-discussed lineup changes, the band has finally found the right formula.
 The lead vocalist Noora Louhimo is the absolute star of the stage.
-She has a powerful voice, tons of charisma, and she brings a huge amount of energy to the show.
+She has a powerful voice, tons of charisma and brings a huge amount of energy to the show.
 The boys in the band are also energetic but a bit invisible behind Noora’s stage persona.
-The band’s song-material is quite strong after five albums.
+The band’s song material is quite strong after five albums.
 Of course, the highlights were the radio singles “King for A Day,” “Eden,” and the oldie “Black Ninja.”
-No material was included from the band’s first album STEEL, but it may not fit that well with the newer material anymore, so that’s understandable.
-All in all, Battle Beast offered us a highly entertaining, and energetic show, with no breaks or fillers, so they were a more than welcome addition to the Tuska lineup this year.
+No material was included from the band’s first album, STEEL, but it may not fit that well with the newer material anymore, so that’s understandable.
+All in all, Battle Beast offered us a highly entertaining and energetic show with no breaks or fillers, so they were a more than welcome addition to the Tuska lineup this year.

-Power Trip, the Texas-based, crossover ,thrash squad have visited Helsinki a couple of times earlier and managed to establish the solid following.
+Power Trip, the Texas-based crossover thrash squad, visited Helsinki a couple of times earlier and established a solid following.
 The tent was packed by thousands of people, who arranged one hell of a dusty circle pit.
 The singer of Power Trip, Riley Gale, literally whipped the audience up to go nuts.
-Obviously, the Texas crossover thrashers were blown away by the reaction and the respond that the band received at Tuska.
+Obviously, the Texas crossover thrashers were blown away by the reaction and the band’s response at Tuska.
 Power Trip was aggressive and brutal, definitely fueled by the insane response.

 Anthrax has been a regular visitor in Finland, especially in the Tuska Festival in recent years.
-This was the band’s third show in Tuska in six years, and within that period, they have also performed in twice in Helsinki Ice Hall, and once in Oulu.
+This was the band’s third show in Tuska in six years, and within that period, they have also performed twice in Helsinki Ice Hall and once in Oulu.
 But there’s an old saying, where smoke, there’s a fire.
-The band would have never played this many shows if there was no demand, and it seems that this band has a massive following in Finland.
+The band would have never played this many shows without demand, and it seems that this band has a massive following in Finland.
 So, when the band took the stage, surprisingly early at 06:30, the field was packed.
 After the “Number of The Beast” intro, Charlie Benante walked behind his kit, and Scott Ian, Frankie Bello, and Joe Donais opened the show with an instrumental version of Pantera’s “Cowboys from Hell.”
 The shortened version lasted until Bello started to play the famous bass riff of “Caught in a Mosh.”
-Joey Belladonna ran on stage, started singing and the whole band was firing on all its all five cylinders.
-Although the boys in the band are not that young anymore, the energy level of the group is still at the highest level.
-Bello jumps and around like he was possessed, and Scott Ian was having his own show on the right side on stage.
-“Got The Time,” and “Madhouse” were played next, and the atmosphere just got better.
+Joey Belladonna ran on stage, started singing, and the whole band was firing on all five cylinders.
+Although the boys in the band are not that young anymore, the group’s energy level is still at the highest level.
+Bello jumps around like he was possessed, and Scott Ian has his show on the right side on stage.
+“Got The Time” and “Madhouse” were played next, and the atmosphere just got better.
 During “I Am the Law,” Scott commanded the audience to make a massive “wall of death,” and the crowd obeyed.
-It was an old school metal moment at its best.
-The year 2019 mark the 20th anniversary of STATE OF EUPHORIA album, so the band had now added the album track “Now It’s Dark” into the set.
+It was an old-school metal moment at its best.
+The year 2019 marks the 20th anniversary of the STATE OF EUPHORIA album, so the band had now added the album track “Now It’s Dark” into the set.
 For me, it was a great variation to the set, but it seemed that the majority of the crowd didn’t recognize it.
 What a shame… Something similar was in the air when the band played “In the End,” the only song in the set from the band’s new era.
 However, things went “back to normal” with the old classics “AIR,” “Antisocial,” and “Indians,” which was the last song.

-The show was over, and it’s time to sum it up.
-It was a really short set, only 60 minutes, and nine songs.
+The show was over, and it was time to sum it up.
+It was a really short set, only 60 minutes and nine songs.
 And no surprises on the setlist.
 Except for “Now It’s Dark,” all these songs have been heard on every Anthrax show within the past six years.
-The band played and performed extremely energetic, Belladonna sang like an angel, and it was great to see Charlie Benante behind the kit in Helsinki again, the last time happened fourteen years ago.
-However, if, and when the band returns Finland next time, it’s time to refresh the setlist.
+The band played and performed extremely energetically.
+Belladonna sang like an angel.
+It was great to see Charlie Benante behind the kit in Helsinki again; the last time happened fourteen years ago.
+However, if and when the band returns to Finland next time, it’s time to refresh the setlist.
 Although Anthrax was great as always, they’re repeating themselves way too much.
 I have an idea!
-How about leaving all AMONG THE LIVING songs off for a change, and replace those with the other stuff?
+How about leaving all AMONG THE LIVING songs off for a change and replacing those with the other stuff?